Towards Browser Controls to Protect Cookies from Malicious Extensions: Implementation Evaluation

 \subsection{Operation Run-Times}

-To assess run-time overheads, we measure the time to create, get, and set different cookie types (i.e., ``Standard'' cookies, \texttt{Monitored}, and \texttt{BrowserOnly}) and compare these times to an unmodified Chromium instance (``Baseline'').
+To assess run-time overheads, we measure the time to create, get, and set different cookie types (i.e., ``Standard'' cookies, \texttt{Monitored}, and \texttt{BrowserOnly}) and compare them to an unmodified Chromium instance (``Baseline'').
 This timing depends greatly on the other processes in the browser.
 As such, we repeat each operation 100,000 times and report the median completion times (Figure \ref{fig:cookie_times}) to remove the impact of outliers.
-We measure these times from the Network Service, JS, and extensions.
+We measure these times from the Network Service, JS, and extensions as the timing is dependent on where in the browser the operation occurs.
+As cookies are stored in the Network Service, accesses from the Network Service are generally faster than JS or extensions which require IPC.
 However, creating cookies and all \texttt{BrowserOnly} tests are only measurable from the Network Service.
 Similarly, all tests are performed synchronously to ensure accuracy.

-A cookie's access time varies on the location of the access.
-As the Cookie Monster is in the Network Service, accesses from the Network Service are much faster than JS or extensions, which require IPC.
-The \texttt{BrowserOnly} and \texttt{Monitored} attributes' additional checks add little overhead to cookie operations.
-Creating a cookie without either attribute was only 5 $\mu$s slower than the baseline.
-Fetching a regular cookie from the Network Service, JS, and extensions took 69, 100, and 100 $\mu$s longer than the baseline.
-Similarly updating a cookie took an additional 100 $\mu$s from both JS and extensions.
-Curiously, updating a standard cookie through the Network Service was 278 $\mu$s faster than the baseline.
-Repeating this experiment several times gave us similar results.
-As \acroc does not optimize cookie operations, this ``improvement'' reflects the browser's impact on completion time rather than an actual reduction.
-Cookie operations in the Network Service are 2$\sim$3 orders of magnitude faster than in JS and extensions (separate processes).
-As such, operations inside the Network Service are much more impacted by the execution of other processes in the browser likely leading to the discrepancy seen.
+\acroc's additional checks add little overhead to regular cookie operations.
+Creating cookies without either new attribute was only 5 $\mu$s slower than the baseline.
+Similarly fetching a cookie from the Network Service, JS, and extensions took 69, 100, and 100 $\mu$s longer than the baseline respectively.
+Updating a cookie took an additional 100 $\mu$s from both JS and extensions.
+However, updating a cookie through the Network Service was 278 $\mu$s faster than the baseline.
+Repeating the experiment several times yielded similar results.
+As \acroc does not optimize cookie operations, this ``improvement'' likely reflects the browser's impact on execution times rather than an actual reduction.
+The browser is a large multi-process asynchronous system.
+As such the execution of other processes in the browser (and underlying host) likely led to the discrepancy seen.